Improved computation of fundamental domains for arithmetic Fuchsian groups: Abstract

 \section{Abstract}

-The fundamental domain of an arithmetic Fuchsian group $\Gamma$ reveals a lot of interesting information about the group.
-An algorithm to efficiently compute this fundamental domain in practice was given by Voight, and it was later expanded by Page to the case of arithmetic Kleinian groups.
-Page's version featured a probabilistic enumeration of group elements, which performed significantly better than Voight's deterministic enumeration.
-In this paper, we improve on the geometric algorithms described by Voight, and specialize Page's enumeration down to Fuchsian groups, to produce a final algorithm that is much more efficient.
-Optimal choices of constants in the enumeration are given by heuristics, which are supported by large amounts of data.
-This algorithm has been implemented in PARI/GP, and we demonstrate its practicality by comparing running times versus the live Magma implementation of Voight's algorithm.
+A practical algorithm to compute the fundamental domain of an arithmetic Fuchsian group was given by Voight, and implemented in Magma.
+It was later expanded by Page to the case of arithmetic Kleinian groups.
+We combine and improve on parts of both algorithms to produce a more efficient algorithm for arithmetic Fuchsian groups.
+This algorithm is implemented in PARI/GP, and we demonstrate the improvements by comparing running times versus the live Magma implementation.